WELCOMEFROM OURCEO

 05

-A better balance of concessional and private finance is required for
+A better balance of concessional and private finance is required for energy access

 Many types of intervention in the energy system need concessional finance.
 Energy access in particular has required subsidy in most parts of the world while networks are being extended to new users.